Sebastian Kurz's People's Party ahead in Austria election: projection | DW | 29.09.2019

 Read more: Austrians vote in snap parliamentary election

-The vote followed the collapse in May of Kurz's coalition with the far-right Freedom Party (FPÖ) after a video sting scandal that forced the party's Vice Chancellor Heinz-Christian Strache to step down.
+The vote followed the collapse in May of Kurz's coalition with FPÖ after a video sting scandal that forced the party's Vice Chancellor Heinz-Christian Strache to step down.
 The footage filmed secretly on the Spanish resort island of Ibiza showed Strache appearing to offer public contracts in exchange for campaign help from a fake Russian backer.

 Ahead of the polls, Kurz said he would hold talks with the FPÖ to form a possible coalition government, but also made clear that he would seek support from other parties as well, such as the Greens and the liberal Neos.